victoria-gallery_140329-2048-1050×656

 Information at 514 935-7344

-The Library has resumed regular hours.
-The building is open six days a week – every day except Sunday.
+The Library is open every day except Sunday.
 See the Library’s Full schedule.

 The staff are always pleased to provide information and help by phone and email.